ChristElise/christelise.github.io/_posts/2024-09-04-shenron3-walkthrough.md

 ![Service Scan](/assets/img/posts/walthrough/vulnhub/2024-09-04-shenron:3/service-scan.png)

 From the scan result, we can see that the site runs WordPress. visiting the site proves that it uses WordPress and we can identify one user name 'admin'.
 Those familiar with WordPress will know that the login portal is located in the administrator directory.
-Upon browsing to this directory it will redirect us to the domain named 'shenron' So let's add a new line in the /etc/hosts file.
+Upon browsing this directory it will redirect us to the domain named 'shenron' So let's add a new line in the /etc/hosts file.
 ![First Browse](/assets/img/posts/walthrough/vulnhub/2024-09-04-shenron:3/first-browse.png)
 ![Host Config](/assets/img/posts/walthrough/vulnhub/2024-09-04-shenron:3/hosts-config.png)